yaml/yaml-spec/spec/spec.md

 [styles], [scalar content formats], [comments], [directives] and other [presentation details] to [present] a YAML [serialization] in a human readable way.
-Although a YAML [processor] may provide these [details] when [parsing], they should not be reflected in the resulting [serialization].
-YAML allows several [serialization trees] to be contained in the same YAML character stream, as a series of [documents] separated by [markers].
+YAML allows several [serialization trees] to be contained in the same YAML presentation stream, as a series of [documents] separated by [markers].
-Documents appearing in the same stream are independent; that is, a [node] must not appear in more than one [serialization tree] or [representation graph].

 **Figure #.
 Presentation Model**